-- Gratuities (at least $40.50 per person, depending on length of cruise — you can prepay for most of these)
+- Gratuities (at least $40.50 per person, depending on the length of cruise — but you can prepay for most of these)

 Just like at the Disney parks, if you go to the Bibbidi Bobbidi Boutique and ask for pixie dust, the Fairy Godmother in Training will sprinkle some over your child.

 Most people get in line to see Disney characters.
-What they don’t realize is the characters are around the whole time.
-You’ll probably get a chance to see them without waiting in line at the end of the cruise during their last-chance meet and greet.
+What they don’t realize is the characters are around the whole cruise.
+You’ll probably get a chance to see them without waiting in line at the end of your cruise during their last-chance meet and greet.

 You can also make reservations to meet characters at events like Princess Gathering, Frozen Meet & Greet, Marvel Day at Sea, or Star Wars Day at Sea for no extra charge.
-If you’re on a 7-nights or longer cruise, you can make reservations for Character Meals, too.
+If you’re on a cruise of seven nights or longer, you can make reservations for special Character Meals, too.

 Did you know that you can trade pins with the Cast Members on your Disney cruise?
 Any Cast Member with pins on their lanyard is willing to trade pins with you if you have Disney-branded pins.
-Plus, there is an unbroadcast pin trading night that will satisfy any pin trading enthusiasts.
+Plus, they always have a night where everyone gets to trade pins.

 Be sure to check out your schedule on the Disney Cruise Line Navigator app to know when your pin trading night will occur.

-33. Bring an empty gift card and surge protector to keep your electronics charged.
+30. Bring an empty gift card to keep your electronics charged.